 In these sessions, the therapist serves as a strategic liaison between the parent and the student.
-Clinicians educate parents on how to interpret their troubled teen’s language and behavior.
-They will identify and discuss any maladaptive parental patterns of interaction that may be prolonging the teen’s developmental hiatus.
+Furthermore clinicians educate parents on how to interpret their troubled teen’s language and behavior.
+They will identify and discuss any maladaptive parental patterns of interaction that may be prolonging the teen’s lack of development.
 Parents learn how to strategically write to their student to improve the quality of communication between parent and child.
-Parents and therapists will be able to assess whether the student is willing to let his parents be the parents.
+Parents and therapists will be able to assess whether the student is willing to let his or her parents be the parents.

 These family counseling sessions are held at least weekly and, when necessary, may also include having the student participate via telephone from the field.